The Habit Burger Grill Brings The Ultimate Crunch With New Limited Time Menu Item - The Basil Pesto Chicken Sandwich, Served On Mouthwatering Parmesan Crusted Sourdough

 "What makes the Basil Pesto Chicken Sandwich so unique is the crunch of the parmesan crusted sourdough ," said Adam Baird, Vice President of Food and Beverage at The Habit Burger Grill.
 "This new menu item is a 'must-try' for those looking for a satisfying and flavorful gourmet sandwich."

-True to The Habit's creative culinary culture, the Basil Pesto Chicken Sandwich features seasoned chargrilled chicken on parmesan crusted sourdough, topped with parmesan cheese, fresh green leaf lettuce, and juicy tomatoes, drizzled with a flavourful basil pesto aioli.
-Through this new creation, The Habit proves their innovative culinary skills by adding ingredients with a high pairing appeal among customers; basil and parmesan.
+True to The Habit's creative culinary culture, the Basil Pesto Chicken Sandwich features marinated chargrilled chicken on parmesan crusted sourdough, topped with parmesan cheese, fresh green leaf lettuce, and juicy tomatoes, drizzled with a flavourful basil Ceasar pesto sauce.
+Through this new creation, The Habit proves their innovative culinary skills by adding ingredients with a high pairing appeal among customers; basil, Caesar, and parmesan.
 To top it off, the crusted parmesan sourdough adds a crunchy element to the sandwich, making for a truly mouthwatering culinary experience.

 The Habit Burger Grill is California's best-kept secret, named in Thrillist's list of "Underrated Burger Chains that Need to be in Every State!"
 Guests at The Habit Burger Grill can always count on freshly-made, handcrafted quality, served up with genuine hospitality.
 By continually pushing innovation across their new menu items, these latest additions are what make The Habit, a habit.